2021 Board of Directors & Staff

 Linda Kubiak, Director

-Linda Kubiak resides in Clarence Township and continues to serve as a trustee on the Township Board.
+Linda Kubiak resides in Clarence Township and was recently elected as Clarence Township Supervisor.
+She has provided guidance to the Duck Lake Association for their watershed management plan.
 Linda and her husband operate a farm producing corn, soybeans, and hay.
 She has served on the District Board over 20 years; contributing first-hand knowledge of the agricultural community and local government.

-Maureen Reed began her career in conservation and education when she and her husband managed Michigan Audubon Society's Baker Sanctuary while raising their two sons.
-With a background in scholarship/grant coordination, grant writing and administration, she brings program/mentoring experience and appreciation for land protection to the District office.
+Maureen Reed began her career in conservation and education when she and her husband David Reed, managed Michigan Audubon Society's Baker Sanctuary while raising their two sons.
+With a background in scholarship/grant coordination, grant writing and administration, she brings program/mentoring experience and appreciation for land protection to Calhoun Conservation District.

-Jeremiah Swain, a graduate of Michigan State University's Agribusiness Management Program has for the past five years has served as MAEAP Technician for Calhoun and Jackson Counties.
-His background studies in agriculture and natural resources serves the communities well.
+Jeremiah Swain, a graduate of Michigan State University's Agribusiness Management Program has for the past seven years served as MAEAP Technician for Calhoun and Jackson Counties.
+His background studies in agriculture and natural resources serves the rural communities well.
 Click here to learn more about the MAEAP program. firstname.lastname@example.org